frontsideair/coriander/README.md

 ## Usage

-Use the plus button to add a color.
+Use the palette button to add a color.
 Pick a date.
 Use colors you created to color the selected date.
 If you want to clear a date, use the trash button.
 If you mess it up too much, use the button at the bottom to clear everything.
-You can't edit or delete colors.

 ## Stack